FASP-QAT/qat-documentation/docs/user/11-forecasting-module-forecasting.md

 Node Attributes:
 - **∑ Aggregation node-specific attributes:** none – it is defined by the sum of its children.
 For example, if there are two children nodes below the Aggregation node equal to 50 and 100, QAT would automatically add these numbers to define the Aggregation node: 50 (child) + 100 (child) = 150 (Aggregation parent).
 - **# Number node-specific attributes:**
-  - <u>Node Unit:</u> dropdown consisting of either patient, client, customer, people, or unit
+  - **Node Unit:** dropdown consisting of either patient, client, customer, people, or unit
-  - <u>Month:</u> choose the month/year this data was reported from.
+  - **Month:** choose the month/year this data was reported from.
 For example, if a user wants to define a number node as Country Population and the data is from January 2020, the node month should be Jan.
 2020.
-  - <u>Node Value:</u> Define the number value for this node.
+  - **Node Value:** Define the number value for this node.
 For example, if the Country Population in January 2020 is 500,000, the node value should be 500,000.
 If this value changes over time, users can utilize the [Modeling/Transfer](#d-modelingtransfers) tab to specify the change.
 - **% Percentage node-specific attributes:**
-  - <u>Node Unit:</u> dropdown consisting of either patient, client, customer, people, or unit
+  - **Node Unit:** dropdown consisting of either patient, client, customer, people, or unit
-  - <u>Month:</u> choose the month/year this data was reported from.
+  - **Month:** choose the month/year this data was reported from.
 Typically, this will be the start month/year of the forecast.
-  - <u>Percentage of Parent:</u> define the percentage of the parent node.
+  - **Percentage of Parent:** define the percentage of the parent node.
 For example, if half of the parent number node, Country Population, are female, the percentage of parent would be 50%.
-  - <u>Parent Value for Month:</u> non-editable and provided only as a reference.
+  - **Parent Value for Month:** non-editable and provided only as a reference.
-  - <u>Node Value:</u> auto-calculated by QAT based on the percentage defined by the user and the parent value.
+  - **Node Value:** auto-calculated by QAT based on the percentage defined by the user and the parent value.
 This field is non-editable.
 - <img src={require('@site/static/img/media/image279.png').default} alt="FU" style={{ width: '18px', verticalAlign: 'middle', marginRight: '4px' }} /> **Forecasting Unit node-specific attributes:**
-  - <u>Month:</u> choose the month/year this data was reported from.
+  - **Month:** choose the month/year this data was reported from.
 Typically, this will be the start month/year of the forecast.
-  - <u>Percentage of Parent:</u> define the percentage of the parent node.
+  - **Percentage of Parent:** define the percentage of the parent node.
-  - <u>Parent Value for Month:</u> non-editable and provided only as a reference.
+  - **Parent Value for Month:** non-editable and provided only as a reference.
-  - <u>Percentage of Parent Value for Month:</u> non-editable and provided only as a reference.
+  - **Percentage of Parent Value for Month:** non-editable and provided only as a reference.
-  - <u>Tracer Category:</u> dropdown that can be used to help narrow-down forecasting units, but will be auto-filled once the forecasting unit is chosen.
+  - **Tracer Category:** dropdown that can be used to help narrow-down forecasting units, but will be auto-filled once the forecasting unit is chosen.
-  - <u>Copy from Template:</u> advanced functionality, in which a user can utilize a [Usage Template](#c-usage-templates) to assist with building a tree efficiently.
+  - **Copy from Template:** advanced functionality, in which a user can utilize a [Usage Template](#c-usage-templates) to assist with building a tree efficiently.
 This dropdown is not required.
-  - <u>Forecasting Unit:</u> dropdown of all available forecasting unit in user program.
+  - **Forecasting Unit:** dropdown of all available forecasting unit in user program.
 If a forecasting unit is not available in the dropdown, user should first add it to the [Update Planning Units](10-forecasting-module-program-data.md#d-planning-units) screen.
-  - <u>Planning Unit:</u> dropdown filtered based on forecasting unit chosen.
+  - **Planning Unit:** dropdown filtered based on forecasting unit chosen.
 If there is only one planning unit associated with the forecasting unit, this field will automatically be pre-filled.
-  - <u>Type of Use:</u>
+  - **Type of Use:**
     - <img src={require('@site/static/img/media/image269.png').default} alt="Discrete" style={{ width: '16px', verticalAlign: 'middle', marginRight: '4px' }} /> **Discrete:** Every _______ [parent node unit] requires _________ [forecasting unit of measure] __________ times per [day/week/month/year] for _____________ [day/week/month/year]
       - **Calculate (All in the First Month/Month-by-Month):** If selected “All in First Month,” QAT will frontload the total forecasted quantity to the node's start month.
 If selected “Month-by-Month,” QAT will calculate the quantity discretely month-by-month (see [Advanced Techniques](#f-advanced-techniques) for more information).
       - **Single Use (Yes/No):** allows user to determine if this forecasting unit is used over a specific period of time.
 If “yes” is selected, the length of time for discrete calculations is not needed.
     - <img src={require('@site/static/img/media/image268.png').default} alt="Continuous" style={{ width: '16px', verticalAlign: 'middle', marginRight: '4px' }} /> **Continuous:** Every _______ [parent node unit] requires _________ [forecasting unit of measure] every _______ [day/week/month/year]
-  - <u>Lag in months:</u> used to detail if a forecasting unit is delayed or has a phased-product usage.
+  - **Lag in months:** used to detail if a forecasting unit is delayed or has a phased-product usage.
 See [Advanced Techniques](#f-advanced-techniques) for more information.
 - <img src={require('@site/static/img/media/image261.png').default} alt="PU" style={{ width: '18px', verticalAlign: 'middle', marginRight: '4px' }} /> **Planning Unit node-specific attributes:** node automatically created when the forecasting unit is added to a tree.
 Most attributes in the add/edit node screen are non-editable and only for reference; however, a few can be updated based on specific circumstances:
-  - <u>Month:</u> choose the month/year this data was reported from.
+  - **Month:** choose the month/year this data was reported from.
 Typically, this will be the start month/year of the forecast.
-  - <u>Calculation Override:</u> users can choose to use QAT's auto-calculation for number of Planning Units by clicking “Yes” or manually input a value by clicking “No.” See [Advanced Techniques](#f-advanced-techniques) for more information.
+  - **Calculation Override:** users can choose to use QAT's auto-calculation for number of Planning Units by clicking “Yes” or manually input a value by clicking “No.” See [Advanced Techniques](#f-advanced-techniques) for more information.

   - *Percentage of Parent:* define the percentage of the parent node.